Occupational cancer: Types of cancers

 Common cancers and their exposures and occupations include:

 Occupations at higher risk

 Firefighters

 Firefighters have shown higher rates of certain types of cancer (respiratory, digestive, and urinary systems), and of all cancers combined, when compared to the general U.S. population.
+This is linked to many aspects of the firefighting occupation such as exposure to smoke and other products of combustion that are known carcinogens, as well as being exposed to chemicals in the gear worn to protect the firefighter.

 Due to the lack of central and comprehensive sources of data, research on cancer rates amongst firefighters has been challenging.
-On July 7, 2018, Congress passed the Firefighter Cancer Registry Act of 2018 requiring the Centers for Disease Control and Prevention to create the National Firefighter Registry designed to collect data on cancer rates among U.S. firefighters.
+On July 7, 2018, Congress passed the Firefighter Cancer Registry Act of 2018 requiring the National Institute for Occupational Safety and Health of the Centers for Disease Control and Prevention to create the National Firefighter Registry designed to collect data on cancer rates among U.S. firefighters.

+Construction workers

+Construction workers are at a higher risk of developing cancer from exposures at work compared to other occupations.

+The increased levels of dust and chemicals like asbestos at construction sites leads to workers being exposed.
+These long term exposures have been linked to the development of lung cancer.
+Other factors related to construction work can also put the workers at an elevated risk of cancer such as sun exposure.
+Construction workers are often required to spend long hours working in the sun.
+Long periods of exposure to radiation from the sun can cause skin cancer.

+Agricultural workers

+Agricultural workers face higher rates of cancer development due to exposures on the job.

+Similar to construction workers, agricultural workers are exposed too many chemicals including known carcinogens.
+Workers in the agricultural field are also subject to long periods of exposure to radiation from the sun.
+All of these factors combine put the workers at and increased risk of developing cancers such as prostate cancer, multiple myeloma, and melanoma of the skin.

 Epidemiology

 An estimated 48,000 cancers are diagnosed yearly in the US that come from occupational causes; this represents approximately 4-10% of total cancer in the United States.
 It is estimated that 19% of cancers globally are attributed to environmental exposures (including work-related exposures).
 It is estimated that there are approximately 120,000 work-related cancer cases annually in the EU due to exposure to carcinogens at work.